postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 <a href="https://assets.postman.com/postman-docs/reference-var-v9.jpg"><img alt="Reference Variable" src="https://assets.postman.com/postman-docs/reference-var-v9.jpg" width="300px"/></a>

-Postman supports variables at different scopes, allowing you to tailor your processing to a variety of development, testing, and collaboration tasks.
-Scopes in Postman relate to the different contexts that your requests run in: within Postman, in [collections](/docs/sending-requests/intro-to-collections/), in [environments](/docs/sending-requests/managing-environments/), in [Newman](/docs/running-collections/using-newman-cli/), and in the [Collection Runner](/docs/running-collections/intro-to-collection-runs/).
 You can use variables to pass data between requests and tests, for example if you are chaining requests using a collection.

-> Postman will store environment and global variables as strings.
-If you’re storing objects or arrays, remember to `JSON.stringify()` them before storing, and `JSON.parse()` them when you retrieve them.

 Variables in Postman are key-value pairs.
 Each variable name represents its key, so referencing the variable name allows you to access its value.